- UCAS Code: H521

 This class provides an understanding of the assessment of sea-keeping performance of marine vehicles through state of art numerical and experimental approaches.
 You’ll learn about the particular hydrodynamic challenges posed to designers, design solution for motion reduction and experimental techniques and instrumentation for measurement of marine vehicle dynamics.

 You'll gain an insight into advanced methods and models used in the prediction of flow passing a body such as a ship or marine structure.
 You’ll learn how to model turbulent flows and free surface flows using various methodologies and industry standard software.

 Systems Availability and Maintenance

 This class will provide you with an insight into the qualitative and quantitative systems’ reliability techniques, as well as maintenance methodologies for application in the maritime industry.
 You’ll learn how to formulate, solve, report and present a comprehensive maintenance strategy, based on the application of reliability based tools.

 The main method of assessment is exams in January and May.
-Presentations, laboratory reports and other coursework are submitted and marked individually throughout the year.
+Presentations, laboratory reports and other forms of coursework are submitted and marked individually throughout the year.

-Each teaching year has two semesters of 10 weeks of formal lectures, tutorials, laboratory and coursework assignments, industrial visits, class tests, two weeks of additional tutorials and/or project presentations.
+Each teaching year has two semesters of 10 weeks, which include formal lectures, tutorials, laboratory and coursework assignments, industrial visits, class tests, two weeks of additional tutorials and/or project presentations.
 This is followed by revision classes, private study and exams.

 Most assignments involve associated tutorials for guidance.
 Group exercises, including presentations and peer assessment, are an important part of your development.

-Individual and group projects are a major part of course from first year.
-First year students carry out a basic design, build and evaluate project.
+Individual and group projects are a major part of the course from first year.
+First-year students carry out a basic design, build and evaluate project.